Maintaining an Aerobic Septic System

 - Cement, which can easily crack.

-- Steel, the least desirable choice due to low life span and rust.
+- Steel, the least desirable choice due to short lifespan and susceptibility to rust.

 - Plastic or fiberglass: a good second choice to an aerobic septic system, as it won't rust and is unlikely to crack.